mlr3oml

 While the parquet format is more efficient, arff was the original format and might therefore considered to be more stable.
 Moreover, minor differences for the two different formats for a given data ID can occur, e.g. regarding the data type.

-When converting an OMLData
+When converting an OMLData object to an

-using the parquet file type, the
+mlr3::DataBackend using the parquet file type, the

 resulting backend is an mlr3db::DataBackendDuckDB

 object.
-For the arff file format, the resulting backend is a mlr3::DataBackendDataTable
+For the arff file format, the resulting backend is a mlr3::DataBackendDataTable.

 library(mlr3db)